-The purpose of the Orientation session is to fully inform new students of important aspects of life at the NCVE and to provide an introduction to studying at the College.
+The purpose of the Orientation session is to fully inform new students of important aspects of life at NCVE and to provide an introduction to studying in Syndey, Australia.

-After Orientation, you will need to complete a Language Literacy and Numeracy (LLN) Test which will assess basic literacy and numeracy skills.
-The details of LLN Test are outlined below:
+As part of Orientation Day, you also complete a Language Literacy and Numeracy (LLN) Test which will assess basic literacy and numeracy skills.